translate/translate/docs/commands/pofilter_tests.rst

 translation.

-If for instance in your language you decide that you must translate 'OK' then this test will flag any occurances of 'OK' in the translation if it appeared in the source string.
+If for instance in your language you decide that you must translate 'OK' then this test will flag any occurrences of 'OK' in the translation if it appeared in the source string.
 You must specify a file containing all of the *must translate* words using :opt:`--musttranslatefile`.